logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/hopsworks-installer.rst

    Installation takes roughly 1 hr, or slower if your server/VM has a low-bandwidth Internet connection.

-   Once your cluster is up and runnin, you can stop (and start) Hopsworks using the commands:
+   Once your cluster is up and running, you can stop (and start) Hopsworks using the commands:

 .. code-block:: bash